GeorgePearse/tinify/docs/mkdocs/getting-started/quickstart.md

 ## Using the Codec CLI

-CompressAI provides a command-line interface for encoding/decoding:
+Tinify provides a command-line interface for encoding/decoding:

 ```bash
 # Encode an image